lseseri/RecipeRatings/README.md

 ### NMAR Analysis

-## -look up and see if need to change word review to rating-

 A column in the dataset that I think is Not Missing At Random (NMAR) is the `review` column.
 Since people are typically more likely to submit a review and describe how they are feeling when they feel strongly about something such as when they are disappointed with a recipe or when they are pleased with a recipe, the fact that the review is missing could depend on the actual value missing.
 Thus, if a person was neutral about a recipe they will feel less inclined to spend their time leaving a description of how the recipe made them feel.
 Additional data I could obtain to explain the missingness and make it Missing At Random (MAR) is the `rating` column to see if the values that are missing are associated with the rating they left.
 Also, the time of day the review was posted could make it MAR.
 A rating is more likely to be missing if the time of day was late at night or early in the morning since the reviewer could be tired than if it was in the middle of the day.

 ### Missingness Dependency